doutib/mousestyles/doc/problem/classification.md

 ## Data Requirements Description

-We dispose of a labeled data set of 16 different strains of mice.
-Behavioral features are recorded for each mouse and each day.
-One example can be the time spent eating or drinking, and the amount ingested.

 The researchers record the daily activities of each mouse, for example the time it spends eating, drinking, sleeping, and wondering around its habitats.
 Therefore, every behavioral features should be averaged to the same time period (one mouse day) for each mouse.
 For example, the food consumed variable at each timestamp will be aggregated to the average food consumption.

 Notice that the final dataset should be a clean and well formatted dataframe (in numpy array or pandas dataframe) aggregating the features of mice so that it can be directly used to train classification models.